hakyungyi/ML_price_prediction/README.md

 # E-commerce Vegetable Price Prediction

-This project focuses on predicting the prices of various vegetables in Korea using time-series data from Kaggle.
-The dataset includes prices from 2016/01/01 to 2020/09/28 for training and 2020/09/29 to 2020/11/05 for testing.
-The target vegetables for prediction are tomatoes, carrots, enoki mushrooms, cabbages, and radishes.
+This project focuses on building a machine-learning model to predict the prices of various vegetables in Korea.
+The time-series data are from Kaggle, with 01/01/2016 ~ 28/09/2020 for training and 28/09/2020 ~ 05/11/2020 for testing.
+The target vegetables for prediction are tomato, carrot, enoki, cabbage, and radish.

 ![streamlit](https://github.com/user-attachments/assets/ce6bc5b8-b7b5-4eb4-b3ee-a7d325e513e9)